-Wait wait… what IS the Kiwi Experience?
+What is the Kiwi Experience?

 The Kiwi Experience is New Zealand’s original backpacker bus company and now boasts over 25 buses that roam continually (7 days a week) in the summer months through both the north and south island.
 In the winter the frequency of buses is slightly less but goes no lower than 3 times a week on the different routes.
-Kiwi experience allows you to hop on and hop off of different buses, allowing you to choose how long you spend in each location.
+Kiwi Experience allows you to hop on and hop off of different buses, allowing you to choose how long you spend in each location.

 Note: From the day of activation your pass will be valid for 1 year and you will need to complete your route within that time.